Zach Line

-Zach Line (born April 26, 1990) is a former American football fullback who played seven seasons in the National Football League (NFL).
-He was signed by the Minnesota Vikings as an undrafted free agent in 2013.
-He played college football at Southern Methodist University.
+Zach Line (born April 26, 1990) is an American professional football coach and former fullback who is the special teams quality control coach for the Denver Broncos of the National Football League (NFL).

+During his seven-year professional career, Line played for the Minnesota Vikings and New Orleans Saints.
+He was signed by the Vikings as an undrafted free agent in 2013.
+He played college football for the SMU Mustangs.

-Early years
+Early life

 Line attended Oxford High School in Oxford, Michigan.
 As a senior, he had a team-high 154 tackles with eight forced fumbles and four recoveries from the inside linebacker spot; on offense, he rushed for 1,723 yards with 17 touchdowns while also throwing for three more scores.
 For his season efforts, he was named a first Team All-State pick.

 Regarded as a two-star recruit by Rivals.com, Line committed to SMU on January 29, 2008.
 He also received a scholarship offer from Robert Morris University.
 Line has two brothers, Prescott and Ben, that played at Michigan State University and Robert Morris University, respectively.

 College career

-Line attended and played college football at SMU from 2009–2012.
+Line attended and played college football at SMU from 2009 to 2012.
 In the 2009 season, he finished with 49 carries for 189 rushing yards and seven rushing touchdowns.
 In the 2010 season, he finished with 244 carries for 1,494 rushing yards and ten rushing touchdowns.
 In the 2011 season, he finished with 208 carries for 1,224 rushing yards and 17 rushing touchdowns.
 In the 2012 season, his final collegiate season, he finished with 277 carries for 1,278 rushing yards and 13 rushing touchdowns.